camunda/camunda-docs-manual/content/reference/rest/external-task/put-retries.md

 ---

-Set the number of retries left to execute an external task.
+Sets the number of retries left to execute an external task by id.
 If retries are set to 0, an incident is created.

 # Method